nwutils/nw-builder/README.md

 ## Usage

 This package can be used via a command line interface, be imported as a JavaScript module, or configured via the Node manifest as a JSON object.
+If options are defined in NW.js manifest, then they will be used over options defined in CLI or JavaScript API.

 CLI interface: